eclipse-swtimagej/SWTImageJ/README.md

 To start SWTImageJ as an Desktop application simply import the plugin project into Eclipse.

-It might be important to use the RCP distribution of Eclipse if you don't get the required SWT, JFace... libraries added by default to the Plugins classpath:
+It seems to be important to use the RCP distribution of Eclipse to get the required SWT, JFace... libraries added by default to the Plugins classpath:

 [Eclipse IDE for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2024-12/r/eclipse-ide-rcp-and-rap-developers).